header-banner_fermentation.jpg

 Bacteria, yeasts, and moulds can all be involved in fermentation.1 While it might seem counterintuitive to encourage bacteria to grow on food, there’s a huge diversity of microbes out there, and some of them count as “good” bacteria that help rather than hurt us.

 In fruits and vegetables, the most important bacteria involved in the fermentation process is lactobacillaceae, which breaks down carbohydrates to form lactic acid.
 Sauerkraut, kimchi, and some other pickles get their sour, tangy taste from this acid.
-But it doesn’t just affect taste: the acidic environment is what preserves the food and prevents harmful bacteria growing.2
+But it doesn’t just affect taste: the acidic environment is what preserves the food and prevents harmful bacteria from growing.2

 Fermentation Processes of Alcohol & Vinegar